ryankarlos/AWS-VPC/README.md

 #### Create AWS resource using CloudFormation

 The AWS Cloudformation templates are stored in `templates` folder.
-These are arranged in a heirarchy (nested stacks) where the root stack `nested-stack.yaml` is the  top level stack referencing the other nested stacks (`redshift.yaml`,`rds.yaml`, `VPC.yaml`).
+Apart from the template `vpc.yaml`, the rest are arranged in a heirarchy (nested stacks) where the root stack `nested-stack.yaml` is the  top level stack referencing the other nested stacks (`redshift.yaml`,`rds-resource.yaml`, `batch-job.yaml`, `code-deploy.yaml`, `ec2.yaml`).
 More info about nested stacks in the AWS docs https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html

 Root stack `nested-stack.yaml` uses the AWS::CloudFormation::Stack resource to reference the child stack template containing the required resouce configuration, with a `DeletionPolicy::Retain`.
 The nested AWS::CloudFormation::Stack definition in the parent stack template matches the actual nested stack's template